This document is also available in these non-normative formats: XML.

 or a response, as defined below.
 It can be overridden by the parameter

-body can be controlled by the parameter $serial
+body can be controlled by the parameter $serial, see section

 below for details.)